 Students are encouraged to find a suitable internship experience with the Career Planning and Placement Center or with the GIS Program Director.
 Upon approval by the GIS Program Director, 3 credit hours may be earned with an internship (GEG 635)

-For more information e-mail firstname.lastname@example.org to make an appointment.
+For more information, e-mail Dr. Imelda Moise at firstname.lastname@example.org make an appointment.

 This graduate certificate program is designed for students who seek to enhance their skills in geospatial technology, especially Geographic Information Systems (GIS) and satellite remote sensing.
 Students will learn to work with geospatial datasets using industry-standard software including ArcGIS, ERDAS IMAGINE, TerrSet, and SPSS.